mantrajsframework/mantrad/docs/05-mantra-component-definition.md

 Usefull to perform some system level tasks if needed.

 # Install methods

+This object contains methods to manage the creation of data models using Mantra API.

 ## onInstall (optional)

 Called when the command *install-component* is used: